ShAd0wJ/jormungandr/README.md

 Running Jormungandr:

-In order to run the app you must first change the permissions of both the python file main and the bash file disguise:
+In order to run the app you must first change the permissions of both the python file main:

 "sudo chmod u+x main.py && sudo chmod u+x jormungandr"